Internet addiction disorder: Problem gambling (online gambling disorder)

-Neuropsychopharmacological and psychological research on pornography addiction conducted between 2015 and 2021 have concluded that most studies have been focused entirely or almost exclusively on men in anonymous settings, and the findings are contradicting.
-Some researches support the idea that pornography addiction qualifies as a form of behavioral addiction into the umbrella construct of hypersexual behavior and/or a subset of compulsive sexual behavior (CSB), and should be treated as such, whereas others have detected the increased activation of ventral striatal reactivity in men for cues predicting erotic but not monetary rewards and cues signaling erotic pictures, therefore suggesting similarities between pornography addiction and conventional addiction disorders.

-Some clinicians and support organizations recommend voluntary use of Internet content-control software, internet monitoring, or both, to manage problematic online pornography use.
-Sex researcher Alvin Cooper and colleagues suggested several reasons for using filters as a therapeutic measure, including curbing accessibility that facilitates problematic behavior and encouraging clients to develop coping and relapse prevention strategies.
-Cognitive therapist Mary Anne Layden suggested that filters may be useful in maintaining environmental control.
-Internet behavior researcher David Delmonico stated that, despite their limitations, filters may serve as a "frontline of protection."

-Despite the fact that pornography is being highly spuriously indicted as a public health crisis in the United States and elsewhere, with problematic Internet and online pornography use reported to constitute an increasing burden in public mental health since the 2000s, psychopathological models and diagnostic criteria have lacked consensus, and the body of evidence on the effectiveness of therapeutic approaches is still scarce.
+Risks to gamblers and their families of problematic gambling have increased with the advent of online gambling.
+This is particularly true for minors.

+Video game addiction

+Video game addiction (VGA), also known as gaming disorder or internet gaming disorder, is generally defined as a psychological addiction that is problematic, compulsive use of video games that results in significant impairment to an individual's ability to function in various life domains over a prolonged period of time.

+Internet sex addiction

+Internet sex addiction, also known as cybersex addiction, has been proposed as a sexual addiction characterized by virtual Internet sexual activity that causes serious negative consequences to one's physical, mental, social, and financial well-being.

 Compulsive talking (communication addiction disorder)

 Communication addiction disorder (CAD) is a supposed behavioral disorder related to the necessity of being in constant communication with other people, even when there is no practical necessity for such communication.
 CAD has been linked to Internet addiction.
 Users become addicted to the social elements of the Internet, such as Facebook and YouTube.
 Users become addicted to one-on-one or group communication in the form of social support, relationships, and entertainment.
 However, interference with these activities can result in conflict and guilt.
 This kind of addiction is called problematic social media use.

 Social network addiction is a dependence of people by connection, updating, and control of their and their friend's social network page.
 For some people, in fact, the only important thing is to have a lot of friends in the network regardless if they are offline or only virtual; this is particularly true for teenagers as a reinforcement of egos.

-Sometimes teenagers use social networks to show their idealized image to the others.
+Sometimes teenagers use social networks to show their idealized image to others.
 However, other studies claim that people are using social networks to communicate their real personality and not to promote their idealized identity.